 Mouse model library for rare diseases

-In 2018, we started a project to comprehensively generate knockout (KO) mice of rare disease-related genes using genome editing technology.
-We are also creating mice that can be used as research tools for rare diseases.
-The mouse strains will be sequentially distributed through the Laboratory Animal Resource Bank as soon as the resource preparation (creation and quality evaluation of frozen embryos and/or sperm) are completed.
-A strain with a link to its detailed information is already available.
+A project to comprehensively generate knockout (KO) mice of rare disease-related genes using genome editing technology was initiated in FY 2018.
+Relatedly, we are also creating mice that can be used as research tools for rare diseases.
+The mouse strains will be sequentially distributed through the Experimental Animal Research Resource Bank as soon as the resource preparation (creation and quality evaluation of frozen embryos and/or sperm) are completed.
+A strain with a link to the strain’s web-page is already available.

-If you have any questions or comments about this project, please contact us at Contact.
+If you have any questions or comments about this project, please contact us at Contact us.

 KO mice were generated for nine causative genes of Hermansky-Pudlak syndrome (HPS), one type of ocular cutaneous leukoderma.
 Some of the causative genes are involved in gastrointestinal abnormalities (similar to Crohn's disease) and interstitial pneumonia.
 Therefore, these mice are expected to be used as symptom models not only for HPS but also for various diseases.

 Mice (Col4a4-KO) deficient for Col4a4, one of the genes responsible for Alport syndrome, which presents with chronic nephritis, hearing loss, and ocular complications, were generated.

 Based on the related genetic information of pulmonary fibrosis (http://www.informatics.jax.org/mp/annotations/MP:0006050) provided by Jackson Laboratory, knockout mice were generated for genes associated with idiopathic pulmonary fibrosis (IPF), a type of idiopathic interstitial pneumonia (IDP)